comzeradd/roussos.cc/posts/081115-book-meme.md

-title: book meme
+title: Book meme
 date: 2008-11-15 11:46:10
 slug: book-meme
 type: post
 tags: reading, life
 ---

 i read it somewhere and i liked the idea :)

 * grab the nearest book.
 * open it to page 56.